ornl-training/2024-07-23-ORNL/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ORNL summer interns who have registered and received a confirmation email.
+    This workshop is open to ORNL summer interns who have registered through Eventbrite and received a confirmation email.
 </p>

 <hr/>